Fly here, stick around four months

 Longest Cheap Living Stay Allowed for No Cost

-Multiple countries allow stays for up to 180 days, but most of them are island nations like Barbados and Mauritius that are not exactly a bargain.
+Multiple countries allow stays for up to 180 days on a tourist visa, but most of them are island nations like Barbados and Mauritius that are not exactly a bargain.
 The best “better life for half the price” options that allow you to stay this long on a visa on arrival are Mexico, Panama, and Peru.
 You usually have to request the 180 days at the immigration counter though, so be awake and diligent when you step up to the counter and be clear about your intentions on your immigration forms.

 Where We Can All Meet up for a Year

 In the country of Georgia, for people from the USA, UK, Canada and Australia there’s no visa required for a stay of 360 days.
-Americans can stay in Albania a whole year for the asking.
+Americans can stay in Albania (one of the cheapest places to live in the world) a whole year for the asking.

 Where to Drive and Stay for Six Months